elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 >
 > **4&#46;3.6.
 Removing Physical Volumes from a Volume Group**
 >
 > To remove unused physical volumes from a volume group, use the **vgreduce** command.
-The **vgreduce** command shrinks a volume group&#8217;s capacity by removing one or more empty physical volumes.
+The **vgreduce** command shrinks a volume group's capacity by removing one or more empty physical volumes.
 This frees those physical volumes to be used in different volume groups or to be removed from the system.
 >
 > The following command removes the physical volume **/dev/hda1** from the volume group **my\_volume\_group**.
 >